6 ways Shopify merchants can prep now for holiday and BFCM email marketing

 Scrambling to figure out your holiday promos when it’s crunch time is never fun.
 It’s stressful.
 Unless you’re someone who thrives under pressure, you’ll be thankful for more time to think things through and tackle the creative process.

 Determine your big promos for BFCM marketing now.
-Use your research of email marketing metrics to define the offers for this year.
+Use your research of email marketing metrics to define Shopify discounts for this year.

 Did you hit the mark with a pre-Thanksgiving limited offer?
 Was a Cyber Week giveaway especially fruitful without hurting margins?
 Was a “percentage off” deal more attractive than a BOGO offer?